I started playing the drums when I was 7.

 My mom wanted me to learn to play Beatles songs, but once I heard AC/DC’s Back in Black CD, I just wanted to play AC/DC.

 I learned to play a bunch of AC/DC songs plus dozens of our own original songs and numerous other classic rock songs.

 The first time we ever played in public was at our Cub Scout talent show where we played TNT and Back In Black but we did not sing.
 A month later was a talent show at our school, and we played TNT, Back in Black, and Highway to Hell and sang the songs too.

 A video was filmed about us at the catholic school talent show.
 You can see it on our website under rockumentaries.
 If you like it, press the like button so all your friends can see it too.

 So we spent 14 days over the summer in the studio, producing our first album, We Are V².
 It was a lot of fun, but was also a lot of hard work and rehearsing.
 But it really came out good.
 So good that we were nominated for 7 Los Angeles Music Awards.
-We have been told that no artist has ever been nominated for 7 LA Music Awards so it is quite an honor.
+We were told that no artist had ever been nominated for 7 LA Music Awards so it was quite an honor.

 We went to Disneyland for the next two days and even stayed in the Mickey Mouse Signature Penthouse at the Disneyland Hotel.
 Life is sweet!

 Our debut album did really well on the music charts.
 We had several singles from the album reach #1 on DigitalRadioTracker.com’s National Rock Chart and the same singles charted in the top 15 on Billboard’s Hot Singles Sales with a few reaching the #1 spot.

 You can hear all the songs off our debut album by subscribing to our fan club.